harveyjavier/bicolit/README.md

 }
 ```

-2. Open android/local.properties file and add the following lines-
+2. Open `android` folder, look for `local.properties` file (create if it does not exist), and add the following lines-

 ```
 flutter.buildMode=debug